Azure/Service-Fabric-Troubleshooting-Guides/Deployment/How to Configure Service Fabric Automatic OS Image Upgrade.md

 #### Update the virtual machine scale set using Set-AzResource

-Uses [Set-AzResource](https://learn.microsoft.com/powershell/module/az.resources/set-azresource) cmdlet to update the durability tier for the node type in the virtual machine scale set resource.
+Use [Set-AzResource](https://learn.microsoft.com/powershell/module/az.resources/set-azresource) cmdlet to update the durability tier for the node type in the virtual machine scale set resource.

 ```powershell
 $resourceGroupName = '<resource group name>'